Glaucoma surgery: Laser trabeculoplasty

 A trabeculoplasty is a modification of the trabecular meshwork.
 Laser trabeculoplasty (LTP) is the application of a laser beam to burn areas of the trabecular meshwork, located near the base of the iris, to increase fluid outflow.
 LTP is used in the treatment of various open-angle glaucomas.
 The two types of laser trabeculoplasty are argon laser trabeculoplasty (ALT) and selective laser trabeculoplasty (SLT).
 As its name suggests, argon laser trabeculoplasty uses an argon laser to create tiny burns on the trabecular meshwork.
 Selective laser trabeculoplasty is newer technology that uses a Nd:YAG laser to target specific cells within the trabecular meshwork and create less thermal damage than ALT.
 SLT shows promise as a long-term treatment.
 In SLT a laser is used to selectively target the melanocytes in the trabecular meshwork.
-Though the mechanism by which SLT functions is not well understood, it has been shown in trials to be as effective as the older Argon Laser Trabeculoplasty.
-However, because SLT is performed using a much lower power laser, it does not appear to affect the structure of the trabecular meshwork (based on electron microscopy) to the same extent, so retreatment may be possible if the effects from the original treatment should begin wear off, although this has not been proven in clinical studies.
+Though the mechanism by which SLT functions is not well understood, it has been shown in trials to be as effective as the older ALT.
+However, because SLT is performed using a laser with much lower power than ALT, it does not appear to affect the structure of the trabecular meshwork (based on electron microscopy) to the same extent, so retreatment may be possible if the effects from the original treatment should begin to wear off, although this has not been proven in clinical studies.
 ALT is repeatable to some extent with measurable results possible.